Before Sunset: Plot

-Nine years after meeting Céline in Vienna, Jesse has written a bestselling novel, This Time, based on their time together.
-During a book tour in Europe, he does a reading at Shakespeare and Company, where three journalists interview him: one is convinced the novel's characters meet again, another that they do not, and a third who wants them to but is doubtful that will occur.
-Céline also attends the reading.
+Nine years after meeting Céline in Vienna, Jesse has written a bestselling novel; This Time, based on their time together.
+During a book tour in Europe, he does a promotional talk about it at Shakespeare and Company in Paris, where three journalists interview him: one is convinced the novel's characters meet again, another that they do not, and a third who wants them to, but is doubtful that will occur.
+Céline pops up as Jesse is finishing.